 It was just after 11:00am at this point so this area was much more crowded than the other trail had been.
 But we were still able to follow the trail around and find a quiet spot on the lakeshore to have some lunch and watch as the first clouds began to roll in.
 They weren’t ominous but were nevertheless a reminder of the unpredictable weather at this elevation.

 We made it back to our car by about 1:00pm, exhausted from our 12 miles (19.3 km) of hiking.
 This was the highest elevation we’d reached in our first month in Colorado, and though our ears were unhappy when we first arrived (and again when we dropped back down into the valley), we did it!

 On the way out of the area, we stopped for a few minutes at Brainard Lake itself and then at Red Rock Lake before heading down out of the mountains, very much ready for a beer, a shower, and a nice long nap.

 I returned to Lake Isabelle a couple months later with a friend, and what a difference two months makes!
 The water levels were much lower, the snowfields on the surrounding mountains had melted, and most leaves had fallen.

 I’ve since returned to Brainard Lake three additional times: once in early fall with my family, once in the winter on a snowshoe trip with the local chapter of Women Who Hike, and once with Pat on cross country skis.
 Unfortunately, it was so windy that many of my winter photos just look like a frozen lake shrouded in white.
 This entire area is obscenely windy, but especially in the winter this is something to plan for.
-However, when you get out of your car and the wind gusts blow you off balance, don’t be discouraged; the trails are in the trees and much more sheltered.
+However, when you get out of your car at the winter parking lot and the wind gusts blow you off balance, don’t be discouraged; the trails are in the trees and much more sheltered.
 It’s just the parking lot and the lakes that are extremely gusty.

 The Important Stuff: